cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 ## 5. What we expect to Learn
-* The core of our project plan: Creating a functioning advertising plugin. (**INCOMPLETE**)
+* Creating a functioning advertising plugin. (**INCOMPLETE**)
-* Concept of what you want to learn: Advertising plugin specifics, on multiple platforms and devices (PC and Mobile), and in the process learn javascript and Ruby (also see **Point 6** and **Point 8** below) (**INCOMPLETE**)
+* Advertising plugin specifics, on multiple platforms and devices (PC and Mobile).
+* In the process learn Javascript and Ruby (also see **Point 6** and **Point 8** below).
-* Pick 2-3 current issues from your preferred project and why you chose them (with regard to your skill level), explain the what you expect to learn (**INCOMPLETE**)
+*
+* As we're both beginners in Rails and Javascript, we hope to pick up some skills prior to RGSoC so that we'll be even more adequately prepared for the 8 week-long tasks (see **Point 6**)
+* We chose the following issues as they're new concepts to us but are manageable for our skill level:
 *  Learning simple hook plugins: for uninstall, deactivation and activation purposes
-*  Learning to install google analytics:
+*  Learning to install google analytics with web tracking purposes for plugins
 *  As such, understand the scope and integrity of plugins: its potential and purposes for Discourse
-*
+*  From our current understanding, plugins would require a few files of code, and with that base that we aspire to achieve in 8 weeks, we hope to reach our stretch goals by adding advance features (see **Point 4.2**).

 ## 6. Project Roadmap